 - We have arranged a discount code for our students.
 Please use code SOURDOU for the same online 10% discount but no payment required at booking.

 - We do advise that you BOOK your accommodation as soon as you have booked your place on the course, as there are often events in the area.

 - Although it is walking distance we also suggest that you do not walk this route in the winter months as it gets dark from October until May and it is a rural road with fast traffic.
-We often find that students arrange shared transport to and from the school, when they say in the same accommodation, but as this is a private arrangement between individuals, and we therefore leave this entirely up to individuals to organise themselves should they so wish.
-However there is list of taxi companies in this Q & A if you wish to book transport.
+We often find that students arrange shared transport to and from the school when they say in the same accommodation, but as this is a private arrangement between individuals, and we, therefore, leave this entirely up to individuals to organise themselves should they so wish.
+However, there is a list of taxi companies in this Q & A if you wish to book transport.

 What Else is there to do in the area?

 We have compiled a list of things do and places to visit if you are bringing someone with you or staying for longer.